Tilde: Other uses

+In YAML, the "Core schema," a set of aliases that processors are recommended to use, resolves a tilde as null.

 Keyboards

 The presence (or absence) of a tilde engraved on the keyboard depends on the territory where it was sold.
 In either case, computer's system settings determine the keyboard mapping and the default setting will match the engravings on the keys.
 Even so, it certainly possible to configure a keyboard for a different locale than that supplied by the retailer.
 On American and British keyboards, the tilde is a standard keytop and pressing it produces a free-standing "ASCII Tilde".
 To generate a letter with a tilde diacritic requires the US international or UK extended keyboard setting.